sanjeetGupta/MyWebsite/README.md

 ## Steps to deploy

 ### Build the angular app
-since we are going to use flask server to deploy let's set the baseHref to /static/
+Since, we are going to use flask server to deploy let's set the baseHref to /static/

 ```ng build --prod --build-optimizer --baseHref="/static/" ```